 In Preferences I set all my files to open in Edit mode so that when I double click on a file, Excel 2011 downloads, then opens the file so I can make changes.

 There are eight default tabs on the Excel 2011 Ribbon, and nine if you unhide the Developer tab.
 They are Home, Layout, Tables, Charts, SmartArt, Formulas, Data, Review, and Developer.

 Comparing the Excel 2010 Ribbon, the new Windows version, where the tabs are Home, Insert, Page Layout, Formulas, Data, Review, View, and Developer.

 The Tables, Charts and SmartArt tabs in Excel 2011 are new and different from Excel 2010, and seem to replace its Insert tab.
 The Layout tab is similar to Page Layout.
-The rest of the tabs have the same names in both versions, … Read the rest
+The rest of the tabs have the … Read the rest